-Disaster Aid Bill Stalled After Republican Blocks House Vote
+$19.1 Billion Disaster Aid Bill Stalled After Republican Blocks House Vote

 Trump said Thursday that he intended to support the legislation anyway.

-Democrats plan to try again to use a procedural vote to pass the bill next Tuesday, but if Roy objects again they plan to hold a full House vote on the bill when the House returns in early June after its Memorial Day break.
+Democrats plan to try again to use a procedural vote to pass the bill next Tuesday, but if Roy objects again, they plan to hold a full House vote on the bill when the House returns in early June after its Memorial Day break.